Roadmap to Making Digital Learning Delivery Work

 Learning may have existed in many forms in the past; however, more recently, it exists in a somewhat different way — digital.
-This form shows in many ways that innovation is more than a buzzword, which many educators realise now.
-This new realisation will make them seek better ways to position digital learning and effectively serve students, especially those with little access to the digital platforms.
+This form shows in many ways that innovation is more than a buzzword, which many educators realize now.
+This new realization will make them seek better ways to position digital learning and effectively serve students, especially those with little access to digital platforms.

 How is this possible?
 What does digital learning mean to the overall return on investments?
 How can your institution leverage this new opportunity?
 All this and more are in the rest of this article.
 Share your thoughts at the end of your read.

 In this part of the world, when digital technology is put against learning, it seems like an impossible task to succumb to.
 There are often questions on how it works, what to do to make it work, and whether people are ready for such change.
 During the COVID-19 pandemic, digital learning went beast mode, providing opportunities for students to gain value and momentum with their careers.
 Yet, many students were still cut off from this opportunity, especially low-income students and students of colour.
 Students without internet connectivity could not take advantage of the opportunity, while some who depended on the resources physical schools provided had to find other ways to learn.
 Even teachers were forced to adopt teaching styles alien to them.

 These disruptions resulted in several losses, such that McKinsey estimated that Black students lost ten months and low-income students lost a year of learning because of these low points.
 These low points do not matter as it hasn’t prevented the world from evolving by the second, making digital education a top priority for delivering value.

 Hence, when universities and colleges choose to make a strategic effort in approaching digital learning and investing in the development of high-quality courses and programs, they achieve the following outcomes: